The Benefits Of Family Counseling

 - spending extra time at the gym

-- developing new or spending more time on old or current hobbies/interest
+- developing new hobbies or interests or spending more time on old ones

 - going out after work